franciscoxavier04/pm-BIM/docs/installation-and-operations/misc/custom-openid-connect-providers/README.md

 # Custom OpenID Connect providers

+> [!IMPORTANT]
-_**Note**:  OpenID Connect providers is an Enterprise add-on.
-If you do not see the button you will have to activate the Enterprise edition first._
+> OpenID Connect providers is an Enterprise add-on.
+If you do not see the button you will have to activate the Enterprise edition first.

 Starting in OpenProject 15.0., you can create custom OpenID Connect providers with the user interface [OpenID Providers Authentication Guide](../../../system-admin-guide/authentication/openid-providers/).
-Please consult this document first for references on all configuratin options.
-Any providers you have created in earlier versions have been migrated and should be available from the UI.
+Please consult this document first for references on all configuration options.
+Any providers you have created in earlier versions will have been migrated and should be available from the user interface.

-For some deployment scenarios, it might be desirable to configure a provider through environment variables however.
+However, for some deployment scenarios, it might be desirable to configure a provider through environment variables.

+> [!WARNING]
-> **Warning**: Only do this if you know what you are doing.
-This may break your existing OpenID Connect authentication or cause other issues otherwise.
+> Only do this if you know what you are doing.
+Otherwise this may break your existing OpenID Connect authentication or cause other issues.

 ## Environment variables

 The provider entries are defined dynamically based on the environment keys.
 All variables will start with the prefix `OPENPROJECT_OPENID__CONNECT_` followed by the provider name.
-For instance the okta example from above would be defined via environment variables like this:
+For instance an Okta example would be defined via environment variables like this:

 ```shell